waitinfuture/emapreduce/intl.en-US/Metadata management/Hive metadata/Configure an independent ApsaraDB for RDS instance.md

 ## Initialize the metastore service

+1. Log on to the [EMR console](https://emr.console.aliyun.com/).

-1. 2.
-In the top navigation bar, select the region where your cluster resides.
-Select the resource group as required.
-By default, all resources of the account appear.
+2. In the top navigation bar, select the region where your cluster residesand select a resource group based on your business requirements.

 3. Click the **Cluster Management** tab.

-4. On the **Cluster Management** page that appears, find the target cluster and click **Details** in the Actions column.
+4. On the **Cluster Management** page, find your cluster and click **Details** in the Actions column.

 5. In the **Software Info** section of the **Cluster Overview** page that appears, check the Hive version and initialize the metastore service of Hive.